 Absorption and Distribution

-Following oral administration of the fixed combination of aliskiren, amlodipine, and HCTZ, peak concentrations were achieved within 1-2 hours, 6-12 hours, and 1-4 hours for aliskiren, amlodipine and HCTZ, respectively.
+Following oral administration of the fixed combination of aliskiren, amlodipine, and HCTZ, peak concentrations were achieved within 1 to 2 hours, 6 to 12 hours, and 1 to 4 hours for aliskiren, amlodipine and HCTZ, respectively.
 The rate and extent of absorption of aliskiren, amlodipine, and HCTZ following administration of the fixed combination are similar to when they are administered as individual dosage forms.

 When Amturnide is taken with food, mean AUC and Cmax of aliskiren are decreased by 78% and 89%, respectively.
 There is no impact of food on the exposures of amlodipine and HCTZ.

 Aliskiren is poorly absorbed (bioavailability about 2.5%).
 Following oral administration, peak plasma concentrations of aliskiren are reached within 1 to 3 hours.
 When taken with a high fat meal, mean AUC and Cmax of aliskiren are decreased by 71% and 85% respectively.
 In the clinical trials of aliskiren, it was administered without requiring a fixed relation of administration to meals.

 Peak plasma concentrations of amlodipine are reached 6 to 12 hours after an oral administration of amlodipine.
 Absolute bioavailability has been estimated to be between 64% and 90%.
 The bioavailability of amlodipine is not altered by the presence of food.

 The apparent volume of distribution of amlodipine is about 21 L/kg.
 Approximately 93% of circulating amlodipine is bound to plasma proteins in hypertensive patients.